-- (A) The levying of Assessments and Policyholder Surcharges shall be the duty of the Board, and the Executive Director shall administer the implementation and collection of all such Assessments and Policyholder Surcharges. - (B) The Board shall levy Assessments as authorized by the Statute.
-Such Assessments shall be levied separately for the Personal Lines Account, the Commercial Lines Account and the Coastal Account. - (C) Assessment computations for any Plan Year shall include the expenses of making such Assessments; uncollected amounts from prior Regular Assessments for that year; and items of revenue, expense or additions to reserves required by any loan agreement, trust indenture or other financing agreement which in the opinion of the Board will affect the need for or results of the Regular Assessments. - (D) No Policyholder Surcharge or Assessment pursuant to this Section, other than Interim Assessments as hereinafter provided for, shall be made by the Corporation for either the Personal Lines Account, the Commercial Lines Account or the Coastal Account unless a Plan Year Deficit exists, and: - (1) the Incurred Losses used in the computation of such Plan Year Deficit are supported by a projection by the Corporation's independent actuary; - (2) Investment Income or Loss projections used in the computation of such Plan Year Deficit are based on advice of the Corporation's financial advisors; - (3) the Board has determined at a properly noticed meeting that the Policyholder Surcharge or Assessment is required by the Statute; - (4) the Policyholder Surcharge or Assessment is specifically recommended by the Board; - (5) the Board has certified to the Office the Corporation's need for the Policyholder Surcharge or Assessment and that the Board has satisfied the conditions specified in Items 1 through 4 above; and - (6) the Office has received the certification from the Board referred to in Item 5 above, has reviewed the arithmetic calculation used to determine the amount to be levied, and has verified and approved the certification by Order.
+- (A) The levying of Assessments and Policyholder Surcharges and Assessments shall be the duty of the Board, and the Executive Director shall administer the implementation and collection of all such Assessments and Policyholder Surcharges and Assessments. - (B) The Board shall levy Policyholder Surcharges and Assessments as authorized by the Statute.
+Such Assessments shall be levied separately for the Personal Lines Account, the Commercial Lines Account and the Coastal Account. - (C) Assessment computations for any Plan Year shall include the expenses of making such Assessments; uncollected amounts from prior Regular Assessments for that year; and items of revenue, expense or additions to reserves required by any loan agreement, trust indenture or other financing agreement which in the opinion of the Board will affect the need for or results of the Regular Assessments. - (D) No Policyholder Surcharge or Assessment pursuant to this Section, other than Interim Assessments as hereinafter provided for, Plan shall be made by the Corporation for either the Personal Lines Account, the Commercial Lines Account or the Coastal Account unless a Plan Year Deficit exists, and: - the Incurred Losses used in the computation of such Plan Year Deficit are supported by a projection by the Corporation's independent actuary; - (2) Investment Income or Loss projections used in the computation of such Plan Year Deficit are based on advice of the Corporation's financial advisors; - (3) the Board has determined at a properly noticed meeting that the Policyholder Surcharge or Assessment is required by the Statute; - (4) the Policyholder Surcharge or Assessment is specifically recommended by the Board;

+- (4) in the case of an Emergency Assessment, the amount of an Emergency Assessment, and the remittance schedule for Assessable Insurers and the FSLSO has been determined by the Board at a properly noticed meeting; - (5) the Board has certified to the Office the Corporation's need for the Policyholder Surcharge or Assessment and that the Board has satisfied the conditions specified in Items-Sub-subsections (1) through (4) above; and - (6) the Office has received the certification from the Board referred to in ttem Sub-subsection (5)